Nutod/borderless-listings/README.md

 #### State/Cache Management

 Mostly because the application is not really huge, I opted to use React's [context API](https://reactjs.org/docs/context.html) as the state manager for authentication, and also as the requirement states to use local storage to persist the state, there are custom hooks for querying and mutating state from local storage.
-The hooks directory in the source folder has all the hooks you might come across in every other place across the entire application and the context folder contains the context provider HOC and some custom hooks for setting and updating the authentication state.
+The hooks directory in the /src folder has all the hooks you might come across in every other place across the entire application and the context folder contains the context provider HOC and some custom hooks for setting and updating the authentication state

-For this section, there are some other alternatives - namely [Redux](https://redux.js.org/) which I explored but not in the source code but decided not to go with that because in the real world, query and mutating data(which we're managing through local storage) will be happening through API requests to a backend service and so it's not exactly client state which is where Redux really shines.
+For this section, there are some other alternatives - namely [Redux](https://redux.js.org/) which I explored but not used in the codebase but decided not to go with that because in the real world, query and mutating data(which we're managing through local storage) will be happening through API requests to a backend service and so it's not exactly client state which is where Redux really shines

 #### Performance

 Here, I've decided not to use most of the performance hooks provided by React - well, because they usually add some [overhead](https://kentcdodds.com/blog/usememo-and-usecallback) to the codebase.
-However, there are some useCallback and useMemo hooks in the useAsync hook where it seems very necessary to prevent unnecessary application re-renders.
+However, there are some useCallback and useMemo hooks in the useAsync hook where it seems very necessary to prevent unnecessary application re-renders